Collaborative Knowledge Distillation via a Learning-by-Education Node Community: LENC Framework Architecture

-The second IR function specifies the transmission of the data stream $\mathcal{D}^s$ from LENC node $j$ to the other $N-1$ LENC community participants and the reception of their responses: $\left\{q_i, i = 1,..., N, i \neq j\right\}$ for $N$ nodes within the node community.
-The response $q_n$ from the $n$-th LENC node, is either 0 if none of that node's KSA modules is aware of the distribution of $\mathcal{D}^s$, or a non-zero numerical score that denotes how well the $n$-th node and its most suitable DH know the distribution of data $\mathcal{D}^s$.
-Assuming that the KSA modules of the $n$-th node indicate that the latter's $j$-th DH/supported task is the most suitable to $\mathcal{D}^s$, different policies can be alternatively employed for computing $q_n$ that can be used for \emph{teacher selection} at each knowledge transaction: \begin{itemize} \item[a)] $q_n$ can be the optionally stored average classification \textit{accuracy} $a^n_j$. \item[b)] $q_n$ can be a function of an \textit{OOD score} $g_j$ internally computed by the $j$-th KSA module of the $n$-th node, given $\mathcal{D}^s$. \item[c)] $q_n$ can be a scalar measure of the \textit{disagreement} between the current student LENC node and the $n$-th LENC node.
-To this end, a function of the \emph{churn} metric \cite{Fard2016} can be used: the accuracy of student predictions given as input $\mathcal{D}^s$, using the corresponding predictions of the $n$-th node as pseudo-ground-truth. \end{itemize}
+The second IR function specifies the transmission of the data stream $\mathcal{D}^s$ from LENC node $s$ to the other $N-1$ LENC community participants and the reception of their responses: $\left\{q_n, n = 1,\ldots, N, n \neq s\right\}$.
+The response $q_n$ from the $n$-th LENC node is set to 0 if none of that node's KSA modules recognizes $\mathcal{D}^s$ as in-distribution.
+Otherwise, it is a non-zero numerical score that denotes how well the $n$-th node and its most suitable DH know the distribution of data $\mathcal{D}^s$.
+Assuming that the KSA modules of the $n$-th node indicate that the latter's $j$-th DH/supported task is the most suitable to $\mathcal{D}^s$, three different policies can be \textit{alternatively} employed for computing $q_n$.
+In turn, $q_n$ can be used for \emph{teacher selection} at each knowledge transaction.
+These IRs are shown in Algorithm \ref{alg: interaction_rules}.
+The three alternative policies are: \begin{itemize} \item[a)] $q_n = a^n_j$, where $a^n_j$ is the optionally prestored average classification \textit{accuracy} (e.g., Correct Classification Rate). \item[b)] $q_n$ can be a function $g_j$ of an \textit{OOD score} internally computed by the $j$-th KSA module of the $n$-th node, given $\mathcal{D}^s$: $q_n = g_j$, where higher $g_j$ implies worse match\footnote{In the particular LENC implementation evaluated in this article, the OOD score is computed according to Eq. (\ref{eq: lr_calculation}), i.e., the LR method.}. \item[c)] $q_n$ can be a scalar measure of the \textit{disagreement} between the current student LENC node and the $n$-th LENC node.
+To this end, the \emph{churn} metric \cite{Fard2016} can be used: the misclassification rate of student predictions given as input $\mathcal{D}^s$, using the corresponding predictions of the $n$-th node as pseudo-ground-truth.
+For a set of $v$ coupled predictions $\mathbf{y}^n = \left[y^n_1,...,y^n_v\right]$ and $\mathbf{y}^s = \left[y^s_1,...,y^s_v\right]$, this is defined as: